 Christian is a tenure-track assistant professor of political psychology at University of Koblenz-Landau (at Landau).
 His research focusses on political psychology, political communication and media uses, contents and effects.
 Currently, he conducts a third-party funded project on antisemitism and on the media's role in perpetuating/reducing anti-semitic attitudes.
 Furthermore, he studies political polarization and mis- and disinformation.

-Between April 2015 and March 2019, Christian was a postdoctoral researcher at the Department of Communication, University of Vienna, Austria (AdME research group led by Prof. Jörg Matthes).
-He received his Phd in Media and Mass Communication from German Sport University, Cologne (Germany) and was a visiting researcher at New York University (NYU) and Chinese University of Hong Kong (CUHK).
 Between April 2017 and September 2018 Christian was a visiting professor of media psychology at University of Koblenz-Landau.
+He was a postdoctoral researcher at the Department of Communication (April 2015 - March 2019), University of Vienna, Austria (AdME research group led by Prof. Jörg Matthes).
+Christian received his PhD in Media and Mass Communication from German Sport University, Cologne (Germany) and was a visiting researcher at New York University (NYU) and Chinese University of Hong Kong (CUHK).

-Christian's articles appeared in, e.g., Communication Research, Computers in Human Behavior, International Journal of Communication, Journal of Media Psychology, Journalism, Journalism & Mass Communication Quarterly, Journalism Practice, Journalism Studies, Mass Communication & Society, Media Psychology, Political Communication, Political Psychology, and The International Journal of Press/Politics.
+Christian's articles appeared in, e.g., Communication Research, Computers in Human Behavior, Crime & Delinquency, International Journal of Communication, Journal of Media Psychology, Journalism, Journalism & Mass Communication Quarterly, Journalism Practice, Mass Communication & Society, Media Psychology, Political Communication, Political Psychology, and The International Journal of Press/Politics.

 Christian teaches courses in the fields of political psychology and political communication, as well as research methods.